-Special Notes: It is better if wanting a spread to use a small amount of butter in preference to margarine and butter is a natural product which is metabolized by the body whereas margarine is man-made and is not easily metabolized or utilized by the body.
-However spreads such as tahini, almond and other nut or soya bean spreads are much more beneficial for your health
+Special Notes: It is better if wanting a spread to use a small amount of butter in preference to margarine and butter is a natural product which is metabolised by the body whereas margarine is man-made and is not easily metabolised or utilized by the body.
+However spreads such as tahini, almond and other nut or soy bean spreads are much more beneficial for your health

 - When storing fatty foods such as butter, peanut butter store in a glass container as when stored in plastic containers the fat content in these products leaches an oestrogenic like substances from the plastic into the food.
 Therefore have hormonal disturbances within our bodies.